grafter-ca/airbnb-clone-project/README.md

 ## Project Initialization

-This project is a full-stack clone of the Airbnb booking platform.
-The objective is to design and develop a fully functional web application that allows users to:
+This project is a full-stack clone of the popular accommodation booking platform Airbnb.

-- Browse available property listings
-- View detailed property information
-- Filter listings by criteria
-- Authenticate as users
-- Complete secure bookings

 ---

 ## 🎯 Project Goals

-- Build a real-world booking web application using modern tools
+-  Build a functional web application that allows users to browse property listings
-- Learn and apply responsive UI/UX design principles
-- Practice full-stack collaboration and agile workflows
-- Structure and organize code using component-based architecture
-- Deploy and maintain a complete application
+- View detailed property information
+- Complete bookings

 ---